galastrostats/general/git-tutorial/07-collaborating.md

 Now the three repositories (Owner's local, Collaborator's local, and Owner's on GitHub) are back in sync.

-The owner can now make a different branch, `saturn` and repeat the pull request.
+The owner can now make a different branch, `vlad-saturn` and repeat the pull request.

 ## A Basic Collaborative Workflow